U.S. leaders call for 'war' on Ebola outbreak, pledge troops

 The hearing was the Senate's first on the Ebola outbreak in West Africa, an epidemic the likes of which have not been seen before, President Barack Obama said during a meeting with top U.S. public health officials.

-"It's spiralling out of control, it's getting worse," he said at the U.S. Centres for Disease Control and Prevention (CDC) in Atlanta, where he flew to outline the plan to deploy 3,000 troops to West Africa.
+"It's spiraling out of control, it's getting worse," he said at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta, where he flew to outline the plan to deploy 3,000 troops to West Africa.

 The deployment represented a ramping-up in the Obama administration's response to the worst Ebola outbreak on record.
 It comes after repeated calls for governments to step in and help West African countries whose healthcare systems have been overwhelmed by the epidemic.